m5lk3n/agility/README.md

 At its core, "agility" has 3 layers:

 1. A Kubernetes Deployments Watcher that is being notified about app installations on the cluster.
-2. A "Storage Map" that obtains observed app installations per namespace.
-Stored values are counted.
+2. A "Storage Map" that counts observed app deployments per namespace.
-3. A Prometheus Node Exporter that exposes storage map data.
+3. A Prometheus Node Exporter that exposes map data.

-The following high-level diagram visualizes the architecture more in detail:
+The following high-level diagram visualizes the architecture more in detail, with the 3 core layers in **bold**:
 ![Design](docs/design.png "Design")

-agility's *deploymentwatcher* and *nodeexporter* run in the same pod.
+"agility"'s *deploymentwatcher* and *nodeexporter* run in the same pod.
 The *deploymentswatcher* settings for app and namespace name patterns are coming from a configmap (being read upon pod start only, i.e. after any change to the settings, the pod must be restarted).

 Exported deployment counts end up in Prometheus' data store.
 While deployment counts and rates can be queried in Prometheus directly, they are also available via dedicated Grafana dashboards.
 More information about "agility"'s  Prometheus integration and Grafana dashboard setup can be found below.

-Last, and most importantly, the end user's access to the KPI measurements illustrated with "agility"'s Grafana dashboards is simply via browser client.
+Last, and most importantly, the end user's access to the KPI measurements illustrated with "agility"'s Grafana dashboards is simply via browser client which is depicted in above's diagram in orange.
 No fanciness here.

 ### Prerequisites